cornell-c2s2/Cocotb_Wb_Full_Chip_Demo/README.md

 # c2s2demo_fall2023

 ## Overview
 This repo features two modules that perform addition by 1 in integer and fp32 formats.
 Inputs can be entered through either the wishbone or a set of GPIOs, which is toggled by a switch connected to one of the GPIOs.
+The fp32 module was generated using XLS and features 4 pipeline stages.
 ![Alt text](./imgs/blockdiagram.png?raw=true "Title")

 More info on the wishbone design can be seen on the [C2S2 wiki page](https://confluence.cornell.edu/display/c2s2/Wishbone+bus).